Hawking modes and the optimal disperser : Holographic lessons from the observer's causal-patch unitarity: Unitarity, Holography and Horizons

-In the rest of this paper, we will be referring to \emph{the quantum many body system} which is defined by the triplet system of `$( \mathcal{H}_{{\rm\; Hawking\;Modes}}^{(t)},\mathcal{H}^{{\rm\;Bobby\;Causal\;Curvature}}_{(t)},\mathcal{H}_{{\rm\;Total}}^{({\rm Minimum})} )$' the ``\emph{Hilbert space triplet}'', or simply ``\emph{the quantum triplet}''.
-Introducing the physical identification (\ref{mgeons}), and the Hilbert space structure (\ref{tfeq1}), now we should revisit the \emph{Optimal-Jumbler Correspondence demand} which we introduced earlier, and examine carefully its \emph{defining physical conditions}.
-Let us first \emph{restate that demand} as follows:
+In the rest of this paper, we will be referring to the quantum many body system which is defined by the triplet system of `$( \mathcal{H}_{{\rm\; Hawking\;Modes}}^{(t)},\mathcal{H}^{{\rm\;Bobby\;Causal\;Curvature}}_{(t)},\mathcal{H}_{{\rm\;Total}}^{({\rm Minimum})} )$' the \emph{Hilbert space triplet}, or simply \emph{the quantum triplet}.
+Introducing the physical identification (\ref{mgeons}), and the Hilbert space structure (\ref{tfeq1}), now we should revisit the optimum dispersion demand which we introduced earlier, and examine carefully its defining physical conditions.
+Let us first restate the demand as follows: